 Weekends will start with lectures, followed by guided discussions and a related "hot topics" discussion that includes an evaluation of the literature.
 There will also be workshops on ways to apply the information in practice, including counseling concepts and techniques to promote behavior change, specifically motivational interviewing, harm reduction, cognitive behavioral therapy, psychodynamics, and health literacy.
 We also include hands-on cooking and exercise workshops to help enhance self-efficacy.
 The supplemental online materials will include readings, podcasts and preparation for on-ground workshops.
 You will be asked to prepare cases from your clinical experience for the on-ground workshops to enhance the application of concepts.

 CONTINUATION TO MASTERS OF SCIENCE IN NUTRITION

-The health professional program also offers the option to continue past the certificate to complete a masters of science degree in nutrition.
+The health professional program also offers the option to continue past the certification to complete a masters of science degree in nutrition.
 The masters track entails an additional fifteen credits, including a tailored and guided thesis project on a topic of your choice.
-Completion of the masters will take an additional two years as a part-time student after completion of the one-year certificate program, for a total of three years.
+Completion of the masters will take an additional two years as a part-time student after completion of the one-year certification program, for a total of three years.
 Courses can be taken online with some on-ground work.
 The schedule for the continuation for a masters is as follows:

 Masters Year 1: